kean/NukeUI/README.md

 - `LazyImage` for SwiftUI
 - `LazyImageView` for UIKit and AppKit

 `LazyImage` uses [Nuke](https://github.com/kean/Nuke) for loading images and has many customization options.
 But it's not just that.
-It also supports progressive images, it has GIF support powered by [Gifu](https://github.com/kaishin/Gifu) and can even play short videos, which is [a much more efficient](https://web.dev/replace-gifs-with-videos/).
+It also supports progressive images, it has GIF support powered by [Gifu](https://github.com/kaishin/Gifu) and can even play short videos, which is [a much more efficient](https://web.dev/replace-gifs-with-videos/) to display animated images.

 > **WARNING**.
 It's in early preview.
 The first stable release will be available soon.